Email & SMS marketing so good, it’s boring

 Let’s dive in!

-What are spam filters and why we should avoid them
+What spam filters are and why we should avoid them

 Email service providers use spam filters to sort through emails and automatically identify potential spam.
 Their primary objective is to ensure that recipients don’t get targeted by fraudulent or malicious emails, but a lot of regular, well-meaning emails often get sent to the spam folder because they don’t follow proper email protocol.